blocsoc-iitd/website-fork/README.md

-# Landing page for DevClub
+# Landing page for Blocsoc

-dev preview usually on nine.devclub.in main page on devclub.in
+This website, is a fork of Devclub IIT Delhi's [website](https://github.com/devclub-iitd/devclub-website) and Serves as a landing page for Blocsoc IIT Delhi.